-- Marilyn's Pond at Galena Creek Recreation Area, south Reno off the Mt.
+- Marilyn's Pond at Galena Creek Regional Park, south of Reno off the Mt.
 Rose Highway.

 - Davis Creek Pond, Davis Creek Regional Park in Washoe Valley.

-- Wilson Common Pond, a mile south of Bower's Mansion off Old Washoe Valley Road.
+- Wilson Common Pond, a mile south of Bower's Mansion Regional Park off Old Washoe Valley Road.